jon-keatley-folio/stubborn-copy/README.md

-# stubben-copy
+# stubborn-copy
-A small copy tool for copying from temperamental sources
+A small copy tool for copying from temperamental sources.
+Makes multiple attempts to copy files before giving up